-Helen Cornwall is Joint Chair and Secretary to the Essex Foster Carers Association and has been fostering since 2010.
+Helen Cornwall is Joint Chair with Amanda Stevens for the Essex Foster Carers Association and has been fostering since 2010.
 She is your contact for West Quadrant Email: firstname.lastname@example.org.

 Helen likes cooking, running, and catching up with friends (when time allows) and highly recommends jumping out

 or an aeroplane.

 Amanda Stevens has a number of roles with the Essex Foster Carers Association!
 She is Joint Chair, Treasurer, and

 Quadrant lead for South, you can contact her on email@example.com